Industrial prototype: from proto to production in R&D

 Definition of Hardware Agility

-Hardware Agility refers to the adaptation of agile methods to physical product development projects: medical devices, embedded electronics, mechanical engineering, robotics, aerospace, automotive, IoT.
+Hardware Agility refers to the adaptation of agile methods to industrial product development projects: medical devices, embedded electronics, mechanical engineering, robotics, aerospace, automotive, IoT.

-• Physical deliverables: proofs of concept, mock-ups, pre-series, tooling
+• Industrial deliverables: proofs of concept, mock-ups, pre-series, tooling

 • Cross-functional teams: mechanical, electronics, embedded software, biology, chemistry